marcoiampieri/uni-projects/master_projects/bologna/README.md

-### This folders contains the main projects I worked on during my semester in Bologna (Winter semester 2024)
+### This folders contains the main projects I worked on during my semester in Bologna (Italy), which was the third semester of my Master's Programme (Winter semester 2024/2025)

 ## Structure